CENTEGIX | Education

 State Funding

-- School Security & Preparedness Infrastructure Grant: A proposed competitive grant program established under SB 5003 that would provide funding to public school districts for infrastructure upgrades that enhance school security and emergency preparedness.
-Eligible projects could include panic alert systems, secure entry access, fencing, and law enforcement coordination enhancements.
+• School Security & Preparedness Infrastructure Grant: A competitive grant program established that provides funding to public school districts for infrastructure upgrades that enhance school security and emergency preparedness.
+Eligible projects include panic alert systems, secure entry access, fencing, and law enforcement coordination enhancements.

 Title Funding